Launch your own сar listing website in a few simple steps.

 A rental marketplace is a platform where people can rent real estate from each other.
 Probably, the most prominent example is Airbnb.

-When Airbnb first arrived on the scene, it was a game-changer.
-The idea behind Airbnb was as simple as ABC – connect people who want to rent out their accommodations with those who are looking for a place to stay.
+The creators’ idea behind Airbnb was as simple as ABC – connect people who want to rent out their accommodations with those who are looking for a place to stay.

-It’s a community-based online platform that has changed the way we travel and has become a world-famous company without even having its own property.
+This community-based online platform has changed the way we travel and has become a world-famous company without even having its own property.
 But let’s take a closer look at how it works and makes money.

 Airbnb’s Business Model